ericchase-library/ts-library/README.md

 **Note:**

 The scripts under `./tools/` also use modules from this library (from `./src/`).
 To reiterate, the goal of these scripts is not to produce a package; though, you can do that if you want to!
-For new projects, you would ideally copy the library files from `./src/` (or `./src-stripped/` if you don't want the test files and example) into your project's `./src/lib/ericchase/` folder (you can use `ericchase` to distinguish that the folder is from this library, or choose whatever folder name you want), then update the import statements in your project's copy of `./tools/` to match the new location.
+For new projects, you would ideally copy the library files from `./src/` (or `./src-stripped/` if you don't want the test files and example) into your project's `./src/` folder (the library files are contained under `src/lib/ericchase` to distinguish that these files are from this library. you don't need to use this file/folder structure, but doing so will allow you to easily update your copy of the library if needed).
 This is already done for you in the various `ts-templates-` repositories.

 ### ./